 - Tennis courts

 Fitness classes will be offered in person at Lake Claire, RWC Park and Garage B, as well as virtually through RWC+.
 Click here to register for group exercise classes.

 These facilities have modified hours to accommodate cleanings, inclement weather and adjusted policies regarding equipment rentals, group gatherings, reservations, etc. Weather alerts will also be available on the RWC website to help students with planning.
-To learn more about these policies, visit the RWC’s webpage dedicated to COVID-19 protocols and frequently asked questions.

 - RWC (including the Lap Pool and Climbing Tower)